NRLParticipation/NRL-Cookbook/docs/marketing-pr/infographics.md

 ---

-## High complexity: impact visualisation lab
+## High complexity: Impact Visualisation Lab

 Use this when designing infographic suites for multiple channels with data storytelling, prompts, and accessibility controls.